 Unfortunately, our midwife couldn’t get a regular trace on baby’s heart.
 Meconium was present so we were advised to labour in the lithotomy position because continuous fetal monitoring was needed, which also meant a water birth was not possible.
 I didn’t have the energy to be disappointed by this, and we wanted our baby to be safe, so we did as was suggested.

-I definitely wasn’t prepared for what pushing a baby out really means.
+In hindsight, I definitely wasn’t prepared for what pushing a baby out really means.
 I was expecting him to just glide out, but actually it was the hardest thing I’ve ever done – a massive amount of energy is needed to push like that!
 And, well, I wasn’t very good at pushing.
 It felt wrong to be working against my breath by holding it to push.
 Our midwife had to coach me, and eventually she advised we’d need to have an episiotomy to hurry things along.

 Jonah Samuel Little was welcomed into the world at 2:40am on 21st June, the longest day of the year, to a beautiful soundtrack of our favourite music.
 He wasn’t crying and came out very peacefully, and was placed on my chest.